DANCE BALTIMORE

 • · Increased performance opportunities

-Within months of the first gathering of dance professionals, an offer was made to the dance community via the Baltimore Community Foundation from The Hippodrome Foundation, the non profit organization that presents touring Broadway shows in the city and coordinates the activities of the then Morris A. Mechanic Theatre.
-The Hippodrome Foundation, Inc. contributed all day usage of The Mechanic on Saturday, April 26, 2003 for the first event called, Dance Baltimore.
+Within months of the first gathering of dance professionals, an offer was made to the dance community from The Hippodrome Foundation, the non profit presenter that booked touring Broadway shows in the city at the then Morris A. Mechanic Theatre.
+The Hippodrome Foundation, Inc. offered all day usage of The Mechanic on Saturday, April 26, 2003 for the first event called, Dance Baltimore.
 The day included master classes, a youth performance featuring six award winning dance ensembles and an evening concert with works by select professional companies.
 The event was “sold out” (all free all tickets distributed) two weeks prior to the event.

-Over 1,300 audience members attended Dance Baltimore—a minimum of sixty (60) students were enrolled in each master class, close to 500 attended the youth performance and 1,000 attended the evening concert.
+Over 1,300 audience members attended Dance Baltimore—-- 60+ students were enrolled in each master class, close to 500 attended the youth performance and 1,000 attended the evening concert.
 Financial and in kind contributors to Dance Baltimore! included The Hippodrome Foundation, Inc., The Baltimore Sun, Baltimore City Public Schools, The Baltimore City Foundation, Baltimore Community Foundation, The Community Development Financing Corporation, Inc., and UPS.
 Administrative support was provided by the Greater Baltimore Cultural Alliance.

 (Below photos by Tisa Della Volte)